YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-3rd-gen.md

 >}}

 - Sample songs:
-  - 「Ikaw Kase」 [^ex-battalion-songs-ikaw-kase]
+  - 《Ikaw Kase》 [^ex-battalion-songs-ikaw-kase]
-  - 「Follow My Lead」 [^ex-battalion-songs-follow-my-lead]
+  - 《Follow My Lead》 [^ex-battalion-songs-follow-my-lead]
-  - 「Kakaiba」 [^ex-battalion-songs-kakaiba]
+  - 《Kakaiba》 [^ex-battalion-songs-kakaiba]
-  - 「Superhero Mo」 [^ex-battalion-songs-superhero-mo] OST for 「Victor Magtanggol」
+  - 《Superhero Mo》 [^ex-battalion-songs-superhero-mo] OST for 《Victor Magtanggol》
 - Did you know?
-  - 「No Games」 entered the Billboard Philippine Top 20 which peaked at number 10.
+  - 《No Games》 entered the Billboard Philippine Top 20 which peaked at number 10.
-  - Their song entitled 「Hayaan Mo Sila」 entered the Billboard Philippine Top 20 at number after it was released and number 10 on the Billboard Philippine Hot 100 in just under one week.
+  - Their song entitled 《Hayaan Mo Sila》 entered the Billboard Philippine Top 20 at number after it was released and number 10 on the Billboard Philippine Hot 100 in just under one week.
 - Authority control:
   - [Discogs](https://www.discogs.com/artist/10169623-Ex-Battalion)
   - [ISNI](https://isni.org/isni/0000000469360354)